CBIRP: Center for Body Image Research and Policy

 This project aimed to develop an online system for school-based personnel to support teachers in effective classroom management practices in elementary schools based on Dr. Reinke’s teacher consultation model, the Classroom Check-Up.
 An efficacy trial was implemented during the 2016–2017 school year.

-The MPSI CHAMPS project is a five-year-long efficacy study of CHAMPS, a teacher training program designed to promote effective classroom management skills in middle school teachers.
-Data for the first, second, and third years of this project have been collected through direct classroom observations.
-The MPSI team will be collecting data for the Year 4 cohort of teachers as well as follow-up data from the Year 3 cohort during the 2016–2017 school year.
+The MPSI CHAMPS project was a five-year long efficacy study of CHAMPS, a teacher training program designed to promote effective classroom management skills in middle school teachers.
+Data for this project was collected through direct classroom observations as well as individual student assessments and was implemented from 2013–2018.

 Family Resource Center